Working with change requests

-If Network address inheritance is enabled in your Network instance, data stewards and data managers can establish links between addresses and affiliations in data change requests (DCRs).
+If Network ddress inheritance is enabled in your Network instance, you can establish links between addresses and affiliations in data change requests (DCRs).
 This helps to improves the quality of addresses by ensuring that child affiliations are linked to parent addresses.

-If there are address changes in a DCR, data stewards and data managers can manage the changes using address inheritance in the Address (New) section.
-For more information, see Managing address inheritance in DCRs
+If there are address changes in a DCR, you can manage the changes using address inheritance in the Address (New) section.
+For more information, see Managing address inheritance in DCRs.

 The primary address of the parent HCO displays in the Parent Affiliations section on a DCR.
-Parent affiliations often have similar names which makes it difficult to distinguish them on the DCR page.
-Viewing the address can help you to accept or reject changes for the parent affiliation.
 The address cannot be edited.

 Link to HCO